benmiller314/dsam2023fall/schedule.md

 <h3 id="week-10"><a href='{{site.github_url}}/plans/week-10'>Week 10: Mon, Oct 30</a> – Presentations (iteration 2)</h3>
-By Friday, **read** *TBD!
+By Friday, **read**... *TBD!
 One possible cluster might be on ways the digital is still physical.
 That could include...*
 * Ford, Paul, "What is Code?" section 2: Let's Begin. <a href="https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/#lets-begi">https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/#lets-begi</a>.
 * Crawford, Kate, and Vladan Joler.
 “Anatomy of an AI System: The Amazon Echo As An Anatomical Map of Human Labor, Data and Planetary Resources.”
 AI Now Institute and Share Lab, 7 Sept.
 2018, https://www.anatomyof.ai.
 * Gries, Laurie, et al. “New Materialisms, Networks, and Humanities Research.” _Networked Humanities: Within and without the University_, edited by Jeff Rice and Brian McNely, Parlor Press, 2018, pp. 85–102.